rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: I like this.
 With `==` I'm concerned:  what does `1n == null` do?

-DE: It coercres null into a Number, do the compare, and then get a TypeError.
-We could discard future-proofing so we could make the comparison operators work for this csae.
+DE: It coerces null into a Number, do the compare, and then get a TypeError.
+We could discard future-proofing so we could make the comparison operators work for this case.

 ### Slide 15: Comparison semantics: Allow semantic comparison